-Then, think about who you're trying to reach through the content, whether that's a broad demographic - experienced tech professionals - or your ideal candidate persona for a single role.
+Then, think about who you're trying to reach through the content, whether that's a broad demographic like experienced tech professionals at large, or your ideal candidate persona for a single role.
 If necessary, conduct additional candidate research.
-Creating personalized content is vital to capturing the attention of your target audience; 72 percent of consumers only interact with content that is personalized to their interests, and today's candidates tend to act like consumers.
+Creating personalized content is vital to capturing the attention of your target audience.
+Consider for example that 71 percent of consumers expect personalized interactions with brands and 76 percent get frustrated when those experiences don't happen.
+These consumers are in fact your sought-after tech professionals and most job seekers have a shopper's attitude when looking at new roles.